Larry Walker: Post-career awards

-During the 2006 season, MLB and DHL Express announced a promotional event, named DHL Hometown Heroes, for fans to vote for the most outstanding player in the history of each franchise among five nominees each.
-Nominees for the Colorado Rockies included Walker, Bichette, Castilla, Galarraga, and Helton.
-On October 1, 2006, Walker was announced as the winner for the Colorado Rockies franchise.
+During the 2006 season, MLB and DHL Express announced a promotion, DHL Hometown Heroes, for fans to vote for the most outstanding player in each franchise's history among five nominees each.
+Nominees for the Rockies included Walker, Bichette, Castilla, Galarraga, and Helton.
+On October 1, 2006, Walker was announced as the winner for the Rockies franchise.

-Walker was elected to the BC Sports Hall of Fame, and inducted May 13, 2009, and CTV Vancouver noted that he was "perhaps the greatest Canadian-born ballplayer of all time."
+Walker was elected to the BC Sports Hall of Fame and inducted May 13, 2009.
+CTV Vancouver called him "perhaps the greatest Canadian-born ballplayer of all time".

 On June 20, 2009, it was announced that Walker and former major league catcher Ernie Whitt were inducted into the Canadian Baseball Hall of Fame.
 Walker was elected on his first ballot.

 Of 33 MLB players and employees surveyed in 2012 to solicit the opinion of the greatest Canadian baseball player, Walker led with 16 votes, Jenkins was second with 10, and Joey Votto, Justin Morneau and Stubby Clapp each received two.

 Fellow British Columbia native Justin Morneau signed with the Rockies prior to the 2014 season and requested and wore uniform number 33 in honor of Walker.
 Morneau had previously won an MVP in the American League.
-At the end of the 2014 season, he won the NL batting title, joining Walker as the second Canadian to win a batting title as a member of the Rockies.
+At the end of the 2014 season, he won the NL batting title, joining Walker as the second Canadian to win a batting title with the Rockies.

 MLB held a contest dubbed "The Franchise Four" in 2015 for fans to select the four most influential players in the history of each franchise.
-On July 14, it was announced that Walker was selected along with Galarraga, Helton, and Troy Tulowitzki for the Colorado Rockies.
+On July 14, it was announced that Walker was selected along with Galarraga, Helton, and Troy Tulowitzki for the Rockies.